dilawar/ical-desktop-notification/README.md

-Run with `cargo run -- <ical_url>`
+Given an ical url of a calendar, this application sends a desktop notificaiton when an every is about to occur (in 3 minutes).

-It will send a desktop notification when an event is about to occur (within 3 minutes).
+You can either set the environment variable `ICAL_CALENDAR_URL` or pass it at command line e.g. `cargo run -- <ical_url>`.

-This application does nothing else!
+Thats all this app does!